MakeSchool/FlappyBirdAdvancedSwift-Cloupp-Tutorial/steps/Adding the Character.md

 under where you initialized your character, write:

-    // add the character to the scene physicsNode.addChild(character)
+    // add the character to the scene gamePhysicsNode.addChild(character)

 Now hit the run button and take a look at what you have built!
 You should see your character fall to the bottom.
 That's because we haven't given it any velocity yet!

 Basic Syntax
 ============

 Swift syntax for declaring and calling functions is similar to languages like C++ and Java.

 * To call a method: ```ObjectName.methodName()```
 * For example: ```character.jump()```